cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 ## Known UI Issues

-- When importing a configuration file, the Exclusions, Annotations, and Omissions tabs do not refresh, though the data is successfully imported and visible in the Preview.
-Adding new items to an existing policy may overwrite the imported data.
-A fix is planned for a future update.
 - Clicking between `New Session` and `Import` multiple times may cause UI issues.
 Close UI and relaunch is the recommended
 - The UI does not support YAML anchors or aliases at this time.
 - The UI does not support JSON export at this time
 - The `-Online` parameter does not support using a service principal at this time.
 It must be interactive
-- Enabling "Search and Filter" may cause baseline policies to disappear under each sub tab.
-To resolve, press the clear filter button for each tab.

 ### Run ScubaGear and Report Summary Notes